Mariners vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded a base hit in 12 straight games.
-In his last 10 games he is hitting .405 with four doubles, three home runs, two walks and 13 RBI.
+- Tucker will look for his 14th straight game with a hit in this matchup.
+During his last 10 games he is batting .425 with three doubles, three home runs, three walks and 13 RBI.

 Tucker Recent Games